OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 - Zipping up a package.
 - Plus many others.

-For this blog post, we're using GitHub, which covers a free and common scenario.
+For this post, we're using GitHub, which covers a free and common scenario.

 ### Creating a GitHub Repo